-Novelist who was born in Nagasaki, Japan and came to England aged six.
-After studying creative writing at the University of East Anglia he worked as a community worker in Glasgow before publishing his first novel, A Pale View of Hill (1982), a highly personal view of Japanese history and society.
+Japanese-born, British-writer raised in England from the age of five.
+After studying creative writing at the University of East Anglia he worked as a community worker in Glasgow before publishing his first novel, A Pale View of Hills (1982), narrated by a Japanese widow living in England.
 Other works include The Remains of the Day (1989) narrated by an elderly English butler.
-The book won the Booker Prize and made into an award-winning film starring Emma Thompson and Sir Anthony Hopkins, with a screenplay by Ruth Prawer Jhabvala.
-Other works include The Unconsoled (1995) and When We Were Orphans (2000) and Never Let Me Go (2005) and The Buried Giant (2015).
+The book won the Booker Prize and was made into an award-winning film starring Emma Thompson and Sir Anthony Hopkins, with a screenplay by Ruth Prawer Jhabvala.
+Other works include The Unconsoled (1995), When We Were Orphans (2000), Never Let Me Go (2005) and The Buried Giant (2015).
 He was awarded the Nobel Laureate Prize for Literature in 2017 and received was knighted in 2018.

 Watch our playlist exploring scientific techniques used by the Gallery to unlock the secrets behind our Tudor portraits.

 Subjects and themes

 Search the collection by themes - from pets to weddings!

 Take a tour exploring our Collection created by Alayo Akinkugbe for Black History Month in 2020.